 - H.R.
 7458 (116th): U.S. Pork Producer Assistance Act of 2020

-From Jan 2019 to May 2021, Hagedorn missed 14 of 1,110 roll call votes, which is 1.3%.
-This is better than the median of 2.0% among the lifetime records of representatives currently serving.
+From Jan 2019 to Dec 2021, Hagedorn missed 35 of 1,355 roll call votes, which is 2.6%.
+This is on par with the median of 2.1% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 The information on this page is originally sourced from a variety of materials, including: